Fabler Labs

 What a high-scoring CLAUDE.md gets right

 CLAUDE.md is loaded into every Claude Code session, so it earns its place by being concrete and short.
-The checker grades eight things that separate a CLAUDE.md the agent can act on from one it mostly ignores:
+The checker grades seven things that separate a CLAUDE.md the agent can act on from one it mostly ignores:

 • Real commands.
 The exact install / dev / test / build commands, in backticks, so the agent runs yours instead of guessing.